raytopianprojects/Short-and-Sweet-Public-License/README.md

 ## License

 Short & Sweet Public License

-Permission is granted to anyone to use this Work for any purpose, including commercial applications, and to alter it, and share it freely, subject to the following restrictions:
+Permission is granted to anyone to use, to modify, and to freely share this Work for any purpose, subject to the following restrictions:

-1. The output of this Work and any work that uses this Work must be licensed under this license.
+1. The output of this Work, any work that uses this Work, and any modifications to this Work must be licensed under this license.

-2. If you share or let anyone use any part(s) of this Work you must inform where they can download this Work for free.
+2. If you share or let anyone use this Work you must inform them where they can freely download this Work and its preferred form for modifying.

-3. You must inform anyone using this Work (or part(s) of) that it's licensed under this license.
+3. When sharing this Work you must display that this Work is licensed under this license.

 4. You may not change this Work's license.

-5. You may not restrict anyone in any way from doing what this license permits.
+5. You may not restrict anyone in any way from doing what this license allows.

 This Work is provided 'as-is' without express or implied warranty.
 In no event will the authors be held liable for and damage from the use of this Work.

 ## PS
 You're awesome!